 And a few days later, she was skating around the complex with me on her roller skates.
 I was attracted to her, and I could tell she was attracted to me.
 And soon, I was falling for her.

 Well, a few months later, we were living together.
 And soon, we bought a condo together.
-And throughout our relationship we had some ups and downs, but nothing really bad happened.
+And throughout our relationship, we had some ups and downs, but nothing really bad happened.

 Things started to get a bit stale.
-We were kissing less, and love making had declined to almost nothing.
-Though, our social lives were great, and we really enjoyed going out and being with each other.
+We were kissing less, and lovemaking had declined to almost nothing.
+Though our social lives were great, and we really enjoyed going out and being with each other.
 The love part of our relationship was fading.
 Well, fading for her.
 I adored and worshiped her.
 I was truly in love, at least the way I defined love.

-The last couple years of our relationship, she managed to injure her knee, she was always fighting some illness, and many other things conveniently popped up to help her avoid intimacy with me.
+In the last couple of years of our relationship, she managed to injure her knee, she was always fighting some illness, and many other things conveniently popped up to help her avoid intimacy with me.
 I mean, it became obvious this was more than a series of unfortunate coincidences.
 There was a plan in the works.
 It may not have been a conscious plan, but it was definitely unfolding in a very convenient way for her.
 In the sense that anything that she could come up with to avoid me, she did.

 And soon, after 13 years, it ended.
 She said she was no longer in love with me, and she left our relationship the next day.
 I fell into a depression.
-I got depressed, because most of my identity was wrapped up in “us” and not me.
+I got depressed because most of my identity was wrapped up in “us” and not me.
 I didn’t know how to ‘be’ without her.